marwajomaa/restful-api/README.md

 # nem
-This is back-end practices for Node, Express, Mongodb, error-handling, and authentication for now using postman (NO FRONTEND)
+This is back-end practices for Node, Express, Mongodb, error-handling, and authentication. using postman for testing (NO FRONTEND)